arcadiy/europarty/Specification.md

 On this page, they must confirm they wish to delete the party and informed that the action is irreversible.

 **TEXT** (deletion confirmation): Once you delete a party it's gone forever.
-Are you sure this party's over
+Are you sure this party's over?

-*//TODO: Mockup of the party delete page*
+If they confirm deletion, they will be taken to their user main page.
+If they click cancel they will be returned to the party management page.

 ### Home page
 //TODO